Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Response Time

-Average processing speed for standard queries
+Average processing speed for standard queries, crucial for user experience and real-time applications.

 4